2024-08-03

 Adobe Photoshop is the most powerful tool for working on photo images, but it's expensive.
 I bought Affinity Photo 2 as an alternative to Adobe Photoshop, and Affinity Designer 2 as an alternative to Illustrator.
 These products work well for me, and are less expensive than an Adobe subscription.

 I wrote a cookbook for preparing photos for the Web using Affinity Photo.
-I am still learning how to do this well.
+(I am still learning how to do this well.)
+Once I clean up a photo with Affinity, I can drop it into the Photos app for display and backup.

 (GIMP is another free alternative to Photoshop.
 Acorn is another photo editor for Mac, costs $29.95 one time.)